 I have questions about services & options.

 Lifespan is here to help you and your family with expert information and guidance about services and options for older adults.
-Just call us to speak with an Eldersource eldercare advisor, or request a personal meeting with a care manager who can assess your situation and link you to supportive services.
+Call us to speak with an eldercare advisor or request a personal meeting with a care manager who can assess your situation and link you to supportive services.
 Specialized services for families caring for someone with Alzheimer's disease also are available.
 At Lifespan, we provide the non-biased, nothing-to-sell information you need to make good choices and informed decisions.

 I'm looking for guidance on insurance or finances

 I need help with staying healthy and daily life

 We’re focused on helping you add “life to years” by providing health and wellness opportunities.
 Check out our award-winning and welcoming cafés within the Maplewood, Eastside and Westside YMCAs.
 Take one of our “Matter of Balance” workshops that help prevent falls, or learn to live better with a chronic disease in our “Living Healthy” workshops.